ViniGome/AnaliseSentimentos-TweetsGovernoMinas/README.md

-# Analise de Sentimentos usando Tweets
+# Feelings analysis using tweets
 I make this just for pratice my jupyter notebook skills.

 # How it works?